yochaigal/cairn/wip/2e/setting.md

 | **10**  | **Revenge**    | Rectify a perceived injustice.                                       |
 | **11**  | **Reveal**     | Disclose a long-kept secret.                                         |
 | **12**  | **Revive**     | Restore a former leader, god, or locale.                             |

+## Name The Province
+Consider the following when determining the **Province** name:
+- What are the key geographic features of the region?
+- What major events (war, famine, discoveries) occured here in the past?
+Who were the major players?
+- What sort of factions have historically dominated this place?
+- A name may also include a reference to the region's relative position to the seat of power: _The Northeast Redoubt_, _Western Ranges_, etc.
+- The name (first, or family) of a "discoverer", conquerer or colonizer often sticks around long after their death.

 ## Conclusion
 Congratulations, your **Province** is complete!
 You can now "drill down" into various locations (starting with the hub) and build out each **Detail** with your favorite tables.
 Keep the following thoughts in mind as you do: